harshaharry001/NBClassifier/README.md

 # NBClassifier

 ## Today we created a NaiveBayes Classifier Model on a 7 Segment Display without using any in-built functions.
 We implemented this purely using math

+#### The below zip folder contains the python code, data sets for training and testing
 [day4.zip](https://github.com/sinister-001/NBClassifier/files/10185102/day4.zip)